guptavaibhav18197/GSoC-Blog/_posts/2018-06-03-Phase-1-Progress.md

 *   Wrote **validators** for making sure username attribute follows a specific _regex_ pattern.
 *   Created **Login Form** and **Registration Form** and fields using FlaskForm of _flask_WTF_ and fields of _WTForms_.
 *   Linked it to database and finished user registration.

-### Generic Code

-*   Created generic macros for rendering similar structured information like forms.
-*   Created a generic **base template** that will be common to all the tabs and pages via _Jinja template inheritance_.
-*   Enhance UI of the basic structure of base template

 ### home package